poperskop/Bitcoin-forecast-LSTM/README.md

 # Bitcoin-forecast-LSTM
-I bulded model for time-series forecasting
+I bulded model for time-series forecasting using Pytorch-lightning